champsproject/lagrangian_descriptors/book/docs/dedication.md

 MK

-Dedicated to my parents and my sisters.
+Dedicated to my parents and my nephew and niece, Thanasis and Eva.

 VK